Skip to content

 Move, amplify or replace the router

-If you plan to stick with your current router, move it to a more central location, if possible.
-If you're ready to retire the router, choose a replacement compatible with modern industry standards — notably, models that adhere to geeky-sounding industry standards, written out as 802.11ac (Wi-Fi 5) or the emerging 802.11ax (Wi-Fi 6).
+If you’re ready to retire the router, choose a replacement compatible with modern industry standards — notably, models that adhere to geeky-sounding industry standards, written out as 802.11ac (Wi-Fi 5), 802.11ax (Wi-Fi 6) and Wi-Fi 6E, with the “E” signifying access to the 6 GHz frequency band.
 Older routers run off creakier 802.11n or 802.11g standards.

-A single router should cut it in a modest-sized living space.
-If your house is somewhat larger, you may be able to amplify the signal by plugging an under-$50 Wi-Fi extender into the wall.
-This solution won't speed things up, but it may reduce dead spots.
+A single router should cut it in a modest-size living space.
+If your house is somewhat larger, you may be able to amplify the signal by plugging a less than $50 Wi-Fi extender into the wall.
+This solution won’t speed things up, but it may reduce dead spots.

 "Nobody wants to be forced to cram multiple ‘offices’ or ‘classrooms’ wherever the router happens to be located,” says analyst Avi Greengart of Techsponential, a technology research and advisory firm in northern New Jersey.